mgoessen/tails-workshop/tails.md

 [^OnionBug]: <https://redmine.tails.boum.org/code/issues/16993>

 Try to do that for every website you have opened, you will notice for every website/tab, you are using a different path, and a different location.
-The first node stays the same for all along the duration for security reasons[^guard].
+The first node stays the same for all along the session for security reasons[^guard].
 You can also change the path used to connect to a given website using the *«New circuit for this site»* button.
 That way, a given website is unable to see that **you** are browsing it, which can be useful if you want to browse it to look for documents without revealing that **you** or your new agency is actually browsing it.

 [^guard]: See <https://2019.www.torproject.org/docs/faq.html#EntryGuards>.

 You can also connect to specific websites that are only accessible through Tor (the so-called darkweb), you can find a list here: <https://huit.re/DotOnion>.
-Notice the URLs that end with *.onion* instead of *.net*,*.org* etc (the URL's may look weird because they are in fact crypto identifiers).
+Notice the URLs that end with *.onion* instead of *.net*,*.org* etc (the URL's may look weird because they are in fact cryptographic identifiers).

 Try to connect to a few of those websites.
 You may notice that there is nothing illegal here, just classical new websites that offer a direct access through Tor to increase their users security, or whistleblowing platforms (even Facebook offers a direct access to Tor users !).